Milly-la-Forêt

-Milly-la-Forêt (/fr/) is a commune in the Essonne department in the Île-de-France region in northern France.
+Milly-la-Forêt (/fr/; 'Milly-the-Forest') is a commune in the Essonne department in the Île-de-France region in northern France.
+A former Gaul village, its history can be traced back to before Christ.
+It is on the departmental border with Seine-et-Marne.

 Geology

 The Forest of Fontainebleau, in the western end of which Milly-la-Forêt lies, is composed of the Oligocene Fontainebleau sands, which are a marine deposit, laid down in an intertidal zone.

 History

 Milly-la-Forêt is the probable birthplace of Wulfram of Sens, Saint Wulfram; in about 640.

-Origin of the place name
+Name origin

-The first name of this domaine was called Maurillac in Gaul, Mauriliaco on a Merovingien coin, became Maureliacum, Melliacum in 667, Milliacum in Latin.
+The first name of this domaine was Maurillac in Gaul, Mauriliaco on a Merovingien coin, became Maureliacum, Melliacum in 667, Milliacum in Latin.
 The place name Milly is relatively current; it refers to an antic presence of a villa rustica owned during the Gallo-Romaine era by a certain Milius or Emilius.
 Hereby, the name was imported in 1080 by the knight Adam de Milly, originally from Milly-en-Beauvaisis and first lord of the place.
 But a charter dated from 651 mentioned already the name Melliacus.
 In the 13th century more accuracy was added to the place, Miliacum in Gastineto in 1267, which gave the name Milly-en-Gâtinais without being official.
 Upon a request from the municipal council and by a statutory order from 6 February 1948, the name was replaced by Milly-la-Forêt, considered at that time as the most touristic place and to differentiate it from its homonym Milly in Normandy.